ghotaneg/CMPE_273_Assignment_2/README.md

-# CMPE_273_Assignment_2

-This repository consists all the lambda functions used to solve the assignment 2.
+This repository consists of all the lambda functions used to read and write data in JSON format to and from DynamoDB.